Post Personal Payments and Write Off Charges

 Write Off a Charge in PCC EHR

-When you want to write off bad debt on an account, or post any other account adjustment that reduces the amount due for a charge and decreases an account’s outstanding personal balance, use the Payments tool.
+When you want to write off a charge that is unrecoverable (“bad debt”), or post other account adjustments that reduce the amount due for a charge and decreases an account’s outstanding personal balance, use the Payments tool.

 Specify How to Apply a Payment (or Adjustment)